At the time I was originally writing this, I had previously watched a video of a real estate mogul and mentor who made $265,000 on a 6-hour training.

 Say you want to build an online course or build an e-commerce brand – you would then want to subscribe to email business newsletters, follow Instagram accounts, subscribe to YouTube creators, and join webinars and company training that are in line with what you want to do.

-Not only do you get the insight and tools to succeed in these resources and media moments, but you get the pings, emails, and events in your calendar that can be used as your critical reminders to stay motivated and accountable to your goals during the week.
+Not only do you get the insight and tools to succeed in these resources and media moments, but you also get the pings, emails, and events in your calendar that can be used as critical reminders to stay motivated and accountable to your goals during the week.

 Surround yourself with people who “do better” than you.